 - Leverage push notification functionality to continue to drive engagement and sales.

 If you cannot track which email or social post drove the most revenue, how are you going to continue to improve upon your efforts?
-By using link tracking parameters called UTM tags, you can track users who click through from a link to site activity such as revenue generated.
+By using link tracking parameters called UTM tags, you can track users who click through from a link to site activity such as the revenue generated.

 - Ensure Google Analytics is enabled and pulling in revenue for your licensing site.